 Draft Code of Audit Practice - invitation to comment

-In light of COVID19 and the current pressures on public bodies we have extended the consultation on the draft Code of Audit Practice to 24 April 2020.
-After that date we will consider all the responses we have received, as well as opportunities for further direct engagement, ahead of finalising the code.
+Thank you to all who have responded to the consultation on the draft new Code of Audit Practice, particularly given the current pressures on public bodies and all stakeholders in light of COVID19.
+The consultation is now closed and we will now consider all the responses we have received, as well as opportunities for any further direct engagement, ahead of finalising the code.

 The Auditor General for Scotland and the Accounts Commission for Scotland revise and approve a new Code of Audit Practice (Code) every five years to clearly set out what they expect from the audit of public bodies.
 Once approved the Code applies to all types of audit work carried out on behalf of the Auditor General and the Accounts Commission, to all sectors and to all auditors - whether Audit Scotland or accountancy firms.